zainnadeem/hella-cells-ios-0616/README.md

 ## Requirements

 1. A `UITableViewController` in a `UINavigationController`
+  - programmatically set the *accessibility identifier* of your tableviewcontroller's view to be 'Table'
+  - name the UITableViewController `FISHellaMasterTableViewController`
-  2. Pre-fill the `UITableView` with 100 cells, numbered
+2. Pre-fill the tableview with 100 cells, numbered 1-100
-  3. When you click on a cell, it should take you to a new screen with the number displayed full screen
+3. When you click on a cell, it should take you to a new screen with the number displayed full screen.
+Hint: this will be a new UIViewController
+  - Name this this UIViewController `FISHellaDetailViewController` -set the *accesibility label* of the UILabel to be 'bigNumber'